keritenerowicz/CourseEnroll/README.md

 # How to Use
 - Start the program before enrollment to allow time for the user to log in.
 This will ensure that the user begins their enrollment process nearly as soon as it opens.

-Change the directory to `/CourseEnroll` and start the program
+Change the directory to inside the CourseEnroll folder and start the program
 ```
 python app.py
 ```